 If you’re looking specifically for co-branded hotel cards, these can be a good option:

-- Marriott Bonvoy Boundless Credit Card: Earn a welcome bonus of three free nights (worth up to 50,000 points each) after spending $3,000 in purchases within the first three months of account opening.
+- Marriott Bonvoy Boundless Credit Card: For a limited time, earn 125,000 Bonus Points and 1 Free Night Award (value up to 50,000 points) after you spend $5,000 on purchases in the first 3 months from account opening.
 Plus, earn 6 points per dollar on all Marriott purchases and 2 points per dollar on travel and everything else.
 Annual fee: $95.

 - Hilton Honors American Express Aspire Card: Earn a welcome bonus of 150,000 points (worth $720 when used for a low- or mid-tier room, on average) after spending $4,000 within the first three months of account ownership.
 Plus, earn 14 points per dollar on Hilton purchases, 7 points per dollar on flights booked directly with airlines or via amextravel.com, on car rentals booked directly from car rental companies, and U.S. restaurants; and earn 3 points per dollar on everything else.
 Annual fee: $450.

-- Hilton Honors American Express Surpass Card: Earn a welcome bonus of 150,000 points (worth $720 when used for a low- or mid-tier room, on average) after spending $2,000 within the first three months of account ownership and earn 50,000 more after spending an additional $8,000 in six months ($10,000 spend total).
+- Hilton Honors American Express Surpass Card: Earn a welcome bonus of 130,000 points (worth $624 when used for a low- or mid-tier room, on average) after spending $2,000 within the first three months of account ownership.
+Plus, you can earn an additional 50,000 Points after you spend a total of $10,000 in purchases on the Card in the first 6 months.
 Earn 12 points per dollar on Hilton purchases, 6 points per dollar at U.S. restaurants, gas stations, and supermarkets; and earn 3 points per dollar on everything else.
 Annual fee: $95.

 - World of Hyatt Credit Card: Earn a welcome bonus of 30,000 points (worth $555 when used for a low- or mid-tier room, on average) after spending $3,000 within the first three months of account ownership.
 Plus, earn up to 30,000 additional bonus points by earning double bonus points in the first six months of spend on purchases that would normally earn just one bonus point, on up to $15,000 of spending.
 Earn up to 9 points per dollar on Hyatt purchases (with World of Hyatt membership), 2 points per dollar at restaurants, gyms, airline tickets purchased directly from the airline, and local transit and commuting.
 All other purchases earn 1 point per dollar.
 Annual fee: $95.